siranweb/backend-template/applications/backend/README.md

 Web server creates main object, called `Context`.
 Think about it as everything-in-one object.
 It contains native `req` and `res` (they are used to control request and response in controllers) and some helpful data.

-To specify controller you should use `@Controller` decorator and `@Endpoint` decorator to mark methods as endpoint handlers.
-See examples at `@/app`.
-Types are available at `@/lib/web-server`.

-You can add `chain` array for each `@Endpoint`.
+You can pass `chain` array for each handler.
 Think about it as a chain of functions.
 You can implement `CoR` or middlewares (not recommended) here.
 For other stuff like loggers and error handlers you can use `web server hooks`.

 Web server has some hooks to perform actions:
 - `onError`.
 Triggered on request error.
 Default error handler is available at `@/entrypoints/web-servers/shared/error-handler.ts`.
 Catches all errors from app, see more in [Error handling](#error-handling) section.